fablabbcn/smartcitizen-docs/docs/Components/Urban Sensor Board/Noise Sensor/index.md

 This means that, even if the are high sound pressure levels floating around in the air, we might not hear them just because of the frequency they are at.
 Normally humans can hear from something around 20Hz to 20kHz, although most adults might not hear anything in out-of-laboratory conditions above 15kHz.
 Some animals though, can perceive a [great range of frequencies](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Animal_hearing_frequency_range.svg/512px-Animal_hearing_frequency_range.svg.png), and for example mouses can hear up to 80kHz!
 So, now we know what this all is about, the I2S microphone is going to help us understand better how [_beluga whales_ communicate among themselves](http://www.bbc.com/earth/story/20150120-mystery-squeaks-of-beluga-whales)...

 But also!
 The I2S microphone is interesting in order to **understand sources of urban noise pollution** since it provides us with a raw SPL buffer we can play with.
 As well, we can obtain dBA levels (SPL with a-weighting correction) by processing this buffer in several ways and calculate the RMS level of the resulting signal.
-In the **Part II** we will go through the mathematics of the signal processing itself and talk a bit about FFT, signal filtering and some other geeky stuff!

 ## Signal postprocessing

 ### RMS and FFT algorithm simplified

-In this paragraph we'll continue with some bits and pieces about _acoustics and signal processing_ we started talking about in section 1.2.
-We are going to talk about the _mathematics_ behind these applications and how we'll use them in the signal processing for obtaining our _weighting_ for the SCK.
+In this paragraph we'll continue with some bits and pieces about _acoustics and signal processing_.
 In the previous section we introduced the concept of _weighting_ and our interest on calculating the _sound pressure level_ in different scales.
 Normally, SPL is expressed in **RMS** levels, or _root mean square_.
 This is nothing more than a modified arithmetic average, where each term of the expression is added in its square form.
 Therefore, to keep the same units, we then take the square root of all the average and we have:

 $$
 x = {\sqrt{x_1^2+x_2^2+...+x_N^2 \over N}}